Doctors and Current Treatment Approach are Keeping Many Thyroid Patients Sick

 So, let me start discussing some of the big issues that cause many thyroid patients to remain symptomatic.

-Thyroidectomy patients lose about 25% of their T3 production.
+Thyroidectomy patients often lose about 25% of their T3 production.
 Most of this loss comes from the T4 to T3 conversion that the thyroid is responsible for, not the T3 it produces.
 The thyroid gland is the most important converter of T4 to T3 in the body (more important than the liver).
 The thyroid gland uses both D1 and D2 deiodinase enzymes in order to convert the T4 flowing in the bloodstream to T3.
 It is like a ‘little machine’ in the blood flow that converts T4 to the active hormone T3.
-So, the loss of the thyroid gland means the permanent loss of that ability to convert T4 to T3.
-It can never be replaced with ‘additional conversion’.
-T4 does not do this.
+So, the loss of the thyroid gland means the permanent loss of that important ability to convert T4 to T3.
+It can never be replaced with ‘additional conversion’ from other organs in the body.
 You cannot make T4 convert better than the body is doing it.
-In addition to this, thyroid cancer patients who have a thyroidectomy are often on TSH suppressive doses of T4 (Synthroid or Levothyroxine).
 So, the loss of the thyroid in cases of thyroidectomy causes a serious loss of T4 to T3 conversion capability.

 The DIO1 and DIO2 gene defects affect the ability of our cells to make good, effective D1 and D2 deiodinase enzymes.
 There are two copies of each gene – one from each parent.
 If someone has only one bad copy (gene defect) and one good copy, they are said to be heterozygous for the gene defect.
 If they have both bad copies they are homozygous.
 This applies to both the DIO1 and DIO2 genes.
 The gene defects often do not manifest until someone is in their late twenties or early thirties.
 If these gene defects do appear to be causing issues the homozygous situation (both copies of each gene defect) is usually more serious.
 DIO2 is also more serious, as the D2 enzyme converts T4 to T3 more efficiently than D1.
 Having both D1 and D2 defects is also worse of course.
 So, these gene defects can seriously affect the ability of someone to recover on T4 medication.